Speculation is Not a Plan

 We saw this type of behavior during the financial crisis of 2008 and early 2009.
 This was particularly devastating to investors nearing retirement.
 Many sold and realized significant losses.

 Then, they were on the sidelines as the market began a long bull market run.
 As a result, missing a significant chunk of the recovery.
 Their retirement savings and retirement plans were devastated in many cases.

-Here at Means, we’ve worked with our clients to ensure their investment strategies fit within the context of their long-term financial plan while also ensuring enough funds are conservatively invested in meeting short-term needs.
-Adjustments may be necessary over time, but the key is to make them planful and not based on speculation.
+At Means, we work with our clients to ensure their investment strategies fit within the context of their long-term financial plan while ensuring enough funds are invested in meeting short-term needs.
+Adjustments may be necessary over time.
+The key is to make them planful, not based on speculation.